juniperlynx/jnp-3r.net/content/alive-again.md

 Entry-ID: 4
 UUID: 05b9572d-e31a-56a0-a7bf-eb137a0f886f

 So I oopsied my data.
-At least humpty dumpty goes back together smoothly.
+At least humpty dumpty goes back together easy enough.
 .....

 I've been trying to use git more recently, so I have both a backup and centralized copy when I work on my projects from different computers, and a way to show off my work.